Pharmacy Residency Program POST GRADUATE YEAR TWO ONCOLOGY RESIDENCY

 What is Harris Health System’s Oncology Postgraduate Year Two Program ASHP Accreditation Status?

-The Postgraduate Year Two Oncology program conducted by Harris Health System in Houston, TX has a pre-candidate accreditation status with ASHP.
+The Postgraduate Year Two Oncology program conducted by Harris Health System in Houston, TX has a candidate accreditation status with ASHP.
 However, our world class oncology / hematology care preceptor team has provided guidance and stewardship in the specialized practice of oncology / hematology pharmacotherapy to ASHP accredited Postgraduate Year One Program and Postgraduate Year Two Administration program residents for 15 years.

 What documents are required for program application?